 Long-term customs declarations for temporary imports must include the U.S. dollar calculation of duties and taxes in accordance with the tariff schedule effective on the submission date.
 The total amount may be divided into equal quotas to be paid semi-annually, during the temporary import period.
 The importer may be required to guarantee an equivalent of 100 percent of the import duties.
 Import duties are non-refundable.

-Short Term: Merchandise imports for a specific purpose during a period of time that should not exceed six months; one three-month extension can be requested and approval must be obtained before the expiration of the initial authorization.
-Short-term imports are not subject to import duties, but a guarantee equivalent to ten percent of the corresponding import duties must be presented to obtain approval.
+Short Term: Merchandise imports for a specific purpose during a period of time that should not exceed six months; one three-month extension can be requested, and approval must be obtained before the expiration of the initial authorization.
+Short-term imports are not subject to import duties, but a guaranteed equivalent to ten percent of the corresponding import duties must be presented to obtain approval.